-To make clear this point, let us turn to the Book of Joshua where we read, "...Arise, go over this Jordan..."
+To make clear this point, turn to the Book of Joshua and read, "Arise, go over this Jordan..."
 (Joshua 1:2).
 Now, how many of us have ever been over the Jordan River?
-If you have not, you certainly have failed to keep that part of Scripture, for it very clearly states and there is no misunderstanding so literal a statement-"Arise, go over this Jordan."
-But you and I understand that this was written for another people and another day.
-So we understand that it has an interpretation specifically for Joshua and the children of Israel relative to crossing the Jordan River into the promised land.
+If you haven't, you've failed to keep that part of Scripture, for it very clearly states and there is no misunderstanding so literal a statement-"Arise, go over this Jordan."
+But you and I know this was written for another people and another day.
+So we understand it has an interpretation specifically for Joshua and the children of Israel relative to crossing the Jordan River into the promised land.
 But, beloved, it also has a very wonderful application for us.
-We can take it today as a commandment for our own heart and soul.
-We are to understand that the River Jordan is a picture of the death, burial, and resurrection of Jesus Christ.
-He wants us as believers to leave the wilderness and its manna and cross over onto resurrection ground.
+We can take it today as a commandment for our own hearts and souls.
+We are to understand that the River Jordan is a picture of the death, burial, and resurrection of Jesus Christ, He wants us as believers to leave the wilderness and its manna and cross over onto resurrection ground.
 For "if then you were raised with Christ, seek those things which are above, where Christ is, sitting at the right hand of God" (Colossians 3:1).
 We are to cross over the Jordan into the promised land-the place of blessing.

-So, you see, there was an interpretation for the children of Israel, but there is an application for all believers.
+So, you see, there was an interpretation for the children of Israel, but there is also an application for all believers.
 When there is an interpretation that is not directly for you and me, there is always an application that extends to us.

 Now the Sermon on the Mount was given to people who were under the Law; they were certainly not under grace.
-It was a manifesto of the King; it was the law of the kingdom.
+It was a manifesto of the King, the law of the kingdom.
 But the church, which is under grace, will be the bride of Christ-she will reign with Him someday, and it has been the custom of a queen never to despise the law of the kingdom.
 The queen must still measure up to the laws of the kingdom.

-Today, there are too many people declaring themselves as conservative in their theology, and therefore a part of the body of Christ, who live lives that despise the ethics of the Sermon on the Mount, the law of the kingdom.
-What a sad commentary it is on the cause we represent!
+Today, too many people declare themselves as conservative in their theology, and therefore a part of the body of Christ, yet live lives that despise the ethics of the Sermon on the Mount, the law of the kingdom.
+What a sad commentary on the cause we represent!
 If those same people would go to the top of the mountain, the scene of the Sermon on the Mount, and listen to the King, they could not look lightly upon sin.
-When an elderly gentleman who could not hear well was asked a question as to his ethics, not quite understanding, he replied, "I have traded my Essex for a Hudson."
-And I fear that many today have traded in their ethics for something else.
 We have such low standards, and we need desperately to get back to some good, old-fashioned virtues of common honesty and integrity.
 If you and I are to reign with Him, dare we despise these things?

 When we stand in the revealing light of the Sermon on the Mount, how great is the need to reverence it.
 It is not a cover for sin-it condemns us.
 It is not a savior, for there is no mention of salvation, faith, or grace.
 It is a judge that looks at us as sinners and causes us to flee to the Savior for refuge.
 Law is justice, not mercy.
-When, in sorrow, I consider where I stand under the justice of that law, I can turn with rejoicing to the mercy of His grace, for it is "not by works of righteousness which we have done, but according to His mercy He saved us..."
-(Titus 3:5).
+When, in sorrow, I consider where I stand under the justice of that law, I can turn with rejoicing to the mercy of His grace, for it is "not by works of righteousness which we have done, but according to His mercy He saved us" (Titus 3:5).